 Register you cars for as low as Re1 in KP, new budget document says

+Register your cars for as low as Re1 in KP, new budget document says

-PESHAWAR: The Khyber Pakhtunkhwa (KP) assembly has Friday rolled out their fiscal budget for the financial year 2021-22 wherein the announced fee for registering new car has been set Re1, ARY News reported.
+PESHAWAR: The Khyber Pakhtunkhwa (KP) assembly has Friday rolled out their fiscal budget for the financial year 2021-22 wherein the announced fee for registering a new car has been slashed to Re1, ARY News reported.

 Khyber Pakhtunkhwa (KP) Finance Minister Taimur Khan Jhagra unveiled today the provincial budget 2021-22 with a total outlay of Rs1.118 trillion.